sharongill284-sudo/useless_project_twofolds/README.md

 - [List tools required]: code editor, web browser, GitHub

 ### Implementation
-For Software:ASK-A-TRON was developed as a web-based chatbot using frontend technologies and AI-based processing.
+For Software:ASK-O-TRON was developed as a web-based chatbot using frontend technologies and AI-based processing.
 # Installation
 [commands]:
 1. Open the project in a web browser.